Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 To view a quick summary of Interpersonal Violence Leave, please review the Employment Leaves Quick Reference - Interpersonal Violence and Public Health Emergency guide.

-• obtain services from a victim services organization;
+• to obtain services from a victim services organization;

-• seek legal or law enforcement assistance, including preparing for or participating in any civil or criminal legal proceeding related to or resulting from the interpersonal or sexual violence.
+• to seek legal or law enforcement assistance, including preparing or participating in a civil or criminal legal proceeding related to or resulting from the interpersonal violence or sexual violence.

 Employees must have worked for an employer for a minimum of 13 weeks and will be required to provide evidence of the services being received if the employer requests it.
 This could be written confirmation from: